 In 2015, realizing the need for youth music education, we partnered with the Community Center of Mendocino to create our first week-long day camp, Operation Opera, to correspond with the Festival’s opera production.
 In 2016 we added Operation Orchestra, to take place during the second week of the Festival.

 The Festival Chorus is a vital part of our community of musicians and music lovers; dedicated, skilled amateurs, from around Mendocino County.
 In 2018 we created the Festival Chamber Chorale, a sixteen voice auditioned ensemble, for singers who want to take choral singing to the next level.
-As part of our emerging vocal music department, in the fall of 2019, we’ll announce classes in sight-reading and vocal pedagogy.
+As part of our emerging vocal music department, Fall 2019 saw the addition of courses in sight-reading and vocal pedagogy.

 Although we didn’t invent the program, we’re pleased with our developing symbiosis with Alex de Grassi’s Intensive Guitar Workshop.
 This week-long workshop culminates in a concert in Preston Hall, which includes some of the students.